neutrons/hyspecppt/docs/source/gui.rst

 ----------

-The graphical user interface will provide a visual feedback (red border) if some of the quantities required for calculations are missing or outside limits.
+The graphical user interface will provide a visual feedback (red border) if some of the quantities required for calculations are missing or outside acceptable limits.
 The tooltips provide this information.
-In addition, in the single crystal mode, the sum of the lattice angles must be breater than :math:`360^\circ`, and the sum of any two angles must be greater than the remaining one.
+In addition, in the single crystal mode, the sum of the lattice angles must be greater than :math:`360^\circ`, and the sum of any two angles must be greater than the remaining one.

 Negative energy transfer
 ------------------------

 By default, the energy transfer range for the plot is given by the incident energy :math:`E_i`, from :math:`-E_i` to :math:`E_i`.
-If the energy transfer of the cursor is selected to be less than :math:`-E_i`, the new minimum will be :math:`-1.2\Delta E`.
+If the energy transfer of the crosshair is selected to be less than :math:`-E_i`, the new minimum will be :math:`-1.2\Delta E`.